 This Pedometer app is developed by Pacer Health, which runs ads and offers in-app purchases.
 The developers provide 24/7 tracking of your steps by using only a lesser amount of battery.
-The app does not have a sign-in option, so the data regarding our activities will be stored on the device and could not be synced to any other devices.
-However, they provide online forum/community for “healthy” discussions.
+The app does not have a sign-in option, so the data regarding our activities will be stored on the device and cannot sync across smartphones.
+However, they provide an online forum/community for “healthy” discussions.

 You might have heard about the Fitbit health-tracking gadgets and wristbands.
 The Fitbit app for Android is designed explicitly for those who use the Fitbit bands, but they made it available for any user natively install on their smartphones and track the daily exercise/activities/steps without having the gadget.
 One of the best features is that this app never shows any ads on your smartphone, and does not compel for in-app purchases.

 Fitbit for Android comes with many options including the “Trainer,” community support and dashboard to make a summary of your exercises.
 It also shows you how much calories can burn (or burned) during a course.
 It is available for free in Google Play Store.

 3] Pedometer – Accupedo

 Accupedo comes with a 3D motion recognition algorithm to contrast other regular activities with walking.
 It ensures accurate tracking even while the smartphone is locked.
 Support for Google Fit and the Sync with MyFitnessPal are few of the features that help you sync your activity tracking with the Google account and other activity tacking platforms.
 You can compare the daily events, as well as between a specific period using the graphs.

 One thing that makes Accupedo unique is its highly customizable widget support.
 You can add available widgets to the home screen and establish a track record of all your activities including walking without opening the app natively.
 You also choose to receive a daily email regarding activity details of the day.